Jon Arbuckle: Occupation and hobbies

 In the first strip, Jon is presented as a cartoonist.
 Garfield and Friends also shows him several times as a cartoonist.
 In The Garfield Show, his occupation is a cartoonist.
 Also, in the strip from May 2, 2010, Liz tells her parents Jon is a cartoonist.
 Jon was also seen doing his work briefly in the August 2, 2015, strip.

 He can play accordion, bagpipes, guitar, banjo, and bongos and sing, although his musical skills are not the greatest.

 Family

-Jon was raised on a farm and occasionally visits his mother, father, paternal grandmother, and brother Doc Boy, who live on the farm.
+Jon was raised on a farm and occasionally visits his mother, father, paternal grandmother, and brother Doc Boy, who live on the farm, usually at Christmas time.

-Jon lives with Garfield and Odie, his pets.

-Jon acquired Garfield at a pet shop.

-Jon acquired Odie when Lyman, an old friend of his (and Odie's original owner), moved in with him and Garfield.
+Jon lives with cat Garfield and dog Odie, his pets.
+He acquired his cat at a pet shop.
+Jon acquired Odie later, when Lyman, an old friend of his (and Odie's original owner), moved in with him and Garfield.
 After a few years, Lyman disappeared from the strip, never to be heard from again.
 The book Twenty Years and Still Kicking, which marked Garfield's twentieth year, included parodies of how Lyman left, such as "Had lunch with Jimmy Hoffa and then...".
 Lyman does appear in an episode of The Garfield Show, during which Jon sets out to look for him.
 Odie goes back to Lyman but returns to Garfield at the end.